 2. Cosmic Kids Yoga is a great resource for indoor exercise during the winter.

-And if your child is doing virtual learning at home, these videos give you and your child “brain breaks” to help break up your schedule.
+We love Cosmic Kids Yoga in our house!
+These videos give you and your child “brain breaks” to help break up your winter break schedule.
 Check out the YouTube channel here.

 3. Have an indoor family picnic!